Tahir-Siddiqh/Codecademy-Projects/README.md

 * CarLoan.java is a program that utilizes conditional statements and control flow.
 * Continents.java is a project built using switch cases to give largest city in a continent.
 * Newfeed.java a project on Arrays
+* Playlist.java is a project used to practise ArrayList functions.